bahim22/work/Docs2/AplusDoc.md

 - `Processor socket` – It is a central unit present on the motherboard located on the center and the main function of it is to hold the entire processor.
   - CPU is the brain of a computer.
 - `Video card slot` – attaches video card, usually with a PCI-Express slot.
 Gaming PC's can have multiple slots for video cards.
-- `Memory slots` – Usually in upper right-hand side of MoBo and carry a computer’s memory modules.
-Slots differ depending on the Mobo and can range from 2 to 8+ slots (on gaming PC's).
+- `Memory slots` – Usually in upper right-hand side of motherboard and carry a computer’s memory modules.
+Slots differ depending on the motherboard and can range from 2 to 8+ slots (on gaming PC's).
 Industry standard is DDR3 memory.
 The memory capacity of the motherboard depends on the # of slots.
 - `IDE & SATA ports` – Ports used to allow connectivity for storage devices & optical drives.
 IDE is outdated and was replaced by SATA interface, which is smaller and faster(speeds up to 600 MB/s)
 - `Expansion slots` – Enables additional hardware to be installed in order to optimize computer performance.
 - `Northbridge & Southbridge` – the bottom right area of motherboard houses a square and metallic component, used for the evacuation of heat produced by the computer, providing thermal protection for the Northbridge.